 Locally, sexual assault victims have long had an alternative to busy, crowded emergency departments: the YWCA Nurse Examiner Program.
 That continues to be important as hospitals meet other demands. $1500 helps cover the cost of the expert care and medical-forensic exams (rape exams) provided by YWCA Nurse Examiners to victims during a typical weekend shift.

-Your generosity helps to ensure the YWCA can provide services at no or significantly reduced cost to clients during the COVID-19 outbreak and throughout the year.
+Your generosity helps to ensure the YWCA can provide services at no or significantly reduced cost to clients.

 Selecting an amount from the descriptions of services above does not indicate the designation of a gift.
 The descriptions are an illustration of the many and important ways you play a role in furthering the YWCA’s mission and transforming the lives of those we serve.
 Your gift complements and leverages other revenue sources, primarily local, state, and federal contracts and grants.
 It’s that combination which ensures the thousands of people who reach out to the YWCA each year find relevant, effective services provided by talented, expert staff and backed by a strong, strategic, and responsive organization fully capable of meeting their needs today and tomorrow.